-Marzipan: The Sweet Almond Paste
+Marzipan: Sweet Italian Almond Paste

 Marzipan isn’t just a candy; it’s a story in every bite.
 This silky, almond-scented paste has delighted sweet lovers for centuries, weaving its way through cultures and kitchens across the globe.
 At its core, marzipan is simple: finely ground almonds, sugar, and a touch of binder sometimes egg white, sometimes syrup blended into a smooth, pliable paste.
 Yet its history is anything but simple.